JiahangWang/Expense-Tracker/README.md

 It provides a Tkinter GUI, stores data in CSV, and supports category-based summaries and charts.

 ## Features
-- Add Income and Expense transactions
+- Add Income and Expense transactions with a 2-step entry flow
-- Track amount, date, and category
+- Track ID, amount, date, and category
+- Delete a transaction by ID
 - Show current balance
 - Show transactions filtered by Type + Year + Month
+- Show daily records filtered by Type + Year + Month + Day
 - Show category summary filtered by Type + Year + Month
 - Show category visuals with:
   - Category bar chart
   - Category pie chart
 - Show cashflow trend with:
-  - Year Trend
+  - Year Trend across all available years
-  - Month Trend
+  - Month Trend for one selected year
 - Persist data to data/data.csv

 ## Tech Stack